LLM Law - International Commercial LawFind a programme

-The International Commercial Law programme offers you an opportunity to engage in intensive study of specialist international and commercial topics.
-The international law units may be chosen from topics within the field of private international law and the commercial law topics within this programme have content that includes an international element, such as international trade.
-The programme will appeal to students from overseas and to students who wish to combine their areas of specialism.
+The International Commercial Law programme will enable you to engage in intensive study of specialist international and commercial topics.
+The international law units can be chosen from topics within the field of private international law and the content of commercial law units includes an international element, such as international trade.
+The programme will appeal both to students from outside the UK and to students who wish to combine their areas of specialism.

 University of Bristol students and graduates can benefit from a ten per cent reduction in tuition fees for postgraduate study.
 Check your eligibility for an alumni scholarship.

 Information about funding and scholarships can be found on the Bristol Law School fees and funding web pages.